Tri-C Votes

 - Vote on Election Day: Check your polling location.

-Key Primary Dates:
+Key General Election Dates:

-- Voting Season Opens
+- Tuesday, Oct.
+6 - Voting Season Opens

-- Tuesday, Apr.
-7 - May 3 at 5 p.m. - Early In-Person voting at one place in the County - the Board of Elections.
+- Tuesday, Oct.
+6 - Nov.
+1 at 5 p.m. - Early In-Person voting at one place in the County - the Board of Elections.
 In Cuyahoga County, it's located at 1803 Superior Ave, Cleveland, OH 44114.
 Find other counties here.

-- Tuesday, Apr.
-7 - May 4 Vote-by-Mail
+- Tuesday, Oct.
+6 - Vote-by-Mail

-- Deadline to apply to Vote-by-Mail is April 28 at 8:30 p.m.
+- Deadline to apply to Vote-by-Mail is Oct.
+27 at 8:30 p.m.

-- All Vote-by-Mail ballots must be postmarked by May 4, and arrive by 7:30 p.m., May 5.
+- All Vote-by-Mail ballots must be postmarked by Nov.
+2, and arrive by 7:30 p.m., Nov.
+3.

-- Election Day – Tuesday, May 5 – Voting at your assigned polling location from 6:30 a.m. - 7:30 p.m.
+- Election Day – Tuesday, Nov.
+3 – Vote in person at your assigned polling location from 6:30 a.m. - 7:30 p.m.
 Find it here.

+Every Ohioan has a reason to vote.
 Multiple State and Federal offices will be on the ballot.

 - All 15 U.S. House Districts in Ohio will be on the ballot.

-- Ohio Executive Offices — In 2026, all six Ohio Executive offices are up for a vote.
+- All Ohio Executive Offices — In 2026, all six Ohio Executive offices are up for a vote.
 Also, all current officeholders are term-limited and may not run for their present office.
 They can, however, opt to run for a different state office.

 - On the ballot — Governor, Lieutenant Governor, Attorney General, Secretary of State, Auditor and Treasurer.